All Episodes

 This is July of 2000.

-He'd hired Cheney to do his search for a vice presidential nominee, a candidate, a running mate.
+This is what happened after George W. Bush decided that Dick Cheney, he'd hired Cheney to do his search for a vice presidential nominee, a candidate, a running mate.

 And after not very long, Bush said, you know what the hell with this?

-I'm just gonna ask Cheney.
+I'm just going to ask Cheney.

 Cheney's the right guy.